The WonderCMS Home Page, squeezed a little to show

 Why Choose WonderCMS?

 As with many software packages, with WonderCMS, a user can select one of a number of "themes" (often referred to as skins in other packages) that allows the user to change the appearance of their web site.
-With only knowledge of HTML and CSS and the documentation on the page Create theme in 8 easy steps I was able to create the theme I have used on this site and share it with the WonderCMS community.
+With only knowledge of HTML and CSS and the documentation on the page Create theme in 8 easy steps I was able to create the theme I have used on this site.
 Unlike some other packages I tried, I did not need knowledge of further packages such as "Smarty" or "Bootstrap" in order to understand an existing theme or create a new one.

 Further Reading